bitcoin-sv/spv-wallet-docs/spv-wallet/transactions/README.md

 ### Record Transaction

 Parses the transaction and saves it into the Datastore.
 Can trigger creation of additional objects:

-1. **SyncTransaction** - contains information about transaction synchronization
+1. **SyncTransaction** - contains information about transaction synchronization,
 2. **IncomingTransaction** - contains information about incoming transaction.
 Can be created only for external incoming transactions.

 #### Record transaction.
 Detailed flow

 1. If ITC (Incoming Transaction Check) is enabled(env variable `disable_itc`) and if Transaction is external:
      1. Create and save **IncomingTransaction** with **Transaction** id and hex
      2. Init **SyncTransaction** with **Transaction** id